 - Scientific and technical merit of the research, as determined by peer review.

 The NAGMS Council has recommended that the Institute scientific staff take additional factors into account in making funding decisions.

-- In determining whether or not to make an award, Institute staff should give special consideration to a highly rated application from a new/early stage investigator or other investigators who have no other significant source of research support.
+- In determining whether or not to make an award, Institute staff should give special consideration to a highly rated application from a new/early stage investigator or other investigators who have little or no other significant source of research support.

 - Prior to considering awards to investigators whose total research support from all sources, including the pending award, exceeds $750,000 (annual direct costs), special analysis and justification should be required.

 - In determining the appropriate funding level for renewal awards, the Institute scientific staff will consider:

 - Whether the application is the first renewal of an investigator's initial NIH research grant.

 Operating Procedures and Guidelines for Staff Action

 - Adjustments in Amount and Time